dlresende/kata-bonus-calculator/README.md

 ## What to do

 As is, each employee receive a certain amount of bonus.
-From now on:
+From now on, only 3 bonus categories will exist:

-1. senior developers will receive the same amount of bonus that managers do;
-2. employees will receive the same amount of bonus that secretaries do.
+1. Minimum bonus of 1.0 %: for Employees and Secretaries;
+2. Medium bonus of 2.27 %: for Junior programmers;
+3. Maximum bonus of 8.5 %: for Senior programmers and Managers.

 Try to evolve the application in order to accommodate the new business rules.